susiegriggo/ProtvecBacterialProteins/README.md

 ## Usage

-- Clone the repository.
-Add sequences and annotations to the data repository and unzip.
+Clone this repository.
+Add sequences and annotations to the data directory and unzip.
 ```
 git clone https://github.com/susiegriggo/ProtvecBacterialProteins.git
 cd data